 Typically, the distributions received from an MLP are treated as a return of capital and are an adjustment to the investor’s cost basis.
 Let’s consider a hypothetical scenario that illustrates the difference between how a corporation and an MLP are taxed.

 Assume you were to buy shares of a publicly traded corporation, XYZ Company.
 The company pays taxes on its profit, and then might distribute any income left over to shareholders.
 When the investors receive the distribution, they incur taxes on the payment.
 This combined effect is known as double taxation; XYZ’s profit is taxed at the company level, and then once again at the shareholder level if and when a distribution is received.

 An MLP does not pay taxes at the entity level.
 Instead, the earnings are allocated to investors who are solely responsible for paying taxes on earnings of the MLP, to the extent not offset by deductions.
 The MLP will notify the unit holder of their tax liability share and possible deductions.
 As noted above, distributions are not subject to tax, but are an adjustment to the investor’s cost basis.
 After an investor has reduced their cost basis to zero, additional distributions are taxable.
-For 2012, those rates are currently as high as 15%, versus ordinary income tax rates which are 35% at the top bracket.
-Rates are scheduled to increase in 2013 unless Congress acts.

 It is important that investors understand the tax reporting for master limited partnerships can be significantly more complex than was described here, and that they should consult their tax advisor to fully understand the implications of owning MLPs.